avasdao/nxy/docs/src/creators/merchant-kit.md

 # Nexa Merchant Kit (NMK)

-Everything you need to start selling your goods on the Nexaverse.
+Everything you need to start selling your goods on Nxy.